-Deciding between the Galaxy Watch Active and the Apple Watch Series 3
+Should you buy the Galaxy Watch Active or the Apple Watch Series 3?

 - Shorter battery life

-- Cellular model is more expensive
+- LTE model is more expensive

-It's no secret that Samsung and Apple are consistently in a neck-and-neck competition, especially when it comes to the wearable market.
-Both companies have gotten extremely good at knowing their audiences.
-The result is two incredible smartwatch lineups that cater to similar crowds.
+It's no secret that Samsung and Apple are consistently competing with one another, especially when it comes to the wearable market.
+However, both companies have gotten extremely good at understanding their audiences.
+The result is two incredible smartwatch lineups that cater to very similar crowds.

-Two worthy contenders in these lineups are the Samsung Galaxy Watch Active and the Apple Watch Series 3.
-While these aren't the newest devices from either company, there's still a lot to enjoy.
-They're both ideal options for someone on a budget who's looking to invest in a fitness smartwatch.
-There is some overlap between the two when it comes to key features like onboard GPS, activity tracking, and NFC payments, but there are also some small nuances that could very well be the deciding factors.
+If you're on the hunt for a budget-friendly option, you might find yourself torn between the Samsung Galaxy Watch Active and the Apple Watch Series 3.
+It's no secret these aren't the newest devices from either company, but there's still a lot to enjoy.
+Both watches are ideal when you want something affordable that still offers plenty of features.
+There are some similarities between the two, but there are also some slight differences.

-When all is said and done, both of these smartwatches are fashionable and feature-packed timepieces.
-However, the Samsung Galaxy Watch Active is available to a wider audience, has a more traditional look, comes with better battery life, and has a lower price tag.
-These are a few of the reasons that we prefer the Galaxy Watch Active.
-Of course, the Apple Watch Series 3 is still a solid contender, especially if you're already an Apple fan.
+While both of these smartwatches are fashionable and packed with features, the Samsung Galaxy Watch Active caters to a wider audience with its more traditional look, superior battery life, and it's still receiving new features more than two years after its initial release.
+With that said, the Apple Watch Series 3 is still a solid contender, especially for existing iOS users.

-One of the most obvious factors right from the start is regarding your OS preference.
-Are you an Android or iPhone user?
+One of the most obvious deciding factors from the start is your OS preference.
+For example, are you an Android or iPhone user?
 While it's great that the Galaxy Watch Active can pair with both, you're going to have a better experience when you pair it with an Android Phone.

-If you're an iPhone user, an Apple Watch is going to be your best option by default, especially if you want to reply to text messages from your wrist.
-While there might be some lengthy workarounds for using an Apple Watch with an Android phone, it's a giant headache that won't be worth it in the long run.
+If you're an iOS user, an Apple Watch will be your best option by default.
+If you want a well-rounded experience, including the ability to reply to text messages from your wrist, an Apple Watch is the better choice for iOS users.
+Not to mention that it will be a more intuitive experience, and you'll have better third-party app support.

 |Galaxy Watch Active